 - particularly describes the property, thing, or things to be searched for, and

 When law enforcement executes the warrant, the warrant authorizes the seizure of the described evidence.
-A motion to quash a search warrant and suppress evidence claims that the warrant is:

 - insufficient on its face,

-- lacks probable cause, OR
+- lacks probable cause, or

-- A woman received an email from Facebook saying they had been served with a search warrant to search her account.
+Example: A woman received an email from Facebook saying they had been served with a search warrant to search her account.
 Facebook informed her they would give the sheriff the requested information in six days unless she or her criminal defense attorney filed a motion to quash with the court.
 After the ACLU filed a Motion to Quash Search Warrant on her behalf, the prosecutor withdrew the search warrant.6

-- the person named in the warrant be arrested by police officers, and
+- arrested by police officers and

 - brought before a magistrate for a court appearance.